ciaens/xinit/xinit-application/src/main/resources/README.md

 Change Log
 ==========
+### Xinit Version JETTY-1.0 - 01/11/2024
+* Splitted the functions in multiples independant scripts
+* Centralized configuration in xinit.cfg
+* General use of systemd for services and timers
+* Extra sandboxing of the XWiki instance using systemd
+* Interactive installer
+* More comprehensive mail titles

 ### Xinit Version 1.3 - 08/11/2023 ###
 * Added the possibility to run xinit with a non-root user.
 * Added the possibility to set the cronjob checks via xwiki.sh script.